ubuntu/gnome-shell-extension-appindicator/README.md

 * Your distribution, Shell version and extension version (something like "latest git" or "latest from extensions.gnome.org" is sufficient).

   Starting from extension version v10, you can get this all by clicking "Copy debug information" on the "About" tab in the settings screen.
-  You may of course shorten it a bit if you consider the "uname -a" output a privacy breach.
+  You may of course shorten it a bit if you consider the `uname -a` output a privacy breach.
 * The indicator that caused the bug (if applicable)
 * Instructions how to reproduce it. **This is the single most important point**.
 Bugs that [can't be reproduced](http://xkcd.com/583/) can't be fixed either.